benjivesterby/saddle.run/content/pool/_index.md

 heroBackground: ''
 ---

->Pool Waiver must be signed before key is activated.
+## Access
+Access to the pool is granted through electronic key FOBs.
+If you would like to request a new or replacement key FOB for $20.00, please contact [board@saddle.run](mailto:board@saddle.run) for details.

+As a reminder your pool fob will only work if you've paid your HOA dues and signed the Pool waiver.

 [Click here to download the
 waiver.](https://docs.google.com/document/d/1Fy921RECHPZib1h2O8XsAsqz-y1xdTQu/edit?usp=sharing&ouid=115726158870129633724&rtpof=true&sd=true)

-## Hours
+## Pool Hours

-**Monday - Sunday:**   9:00 am to Dusk

-**Adult Lap Swim:**   6:30am - 9:00am
+**6:30 am - 9:00 am** : Adult Lap Swim

+**9:00 am - dusk** : Everyone

+## Private Bookings
-**Private Gatherings:**   Private Gatherings may be booked on Thursdays beginning at 5:30pm for a fee.
+Thursdays: 5:30 pm to dusk. - Private Gatherings may be booked on Thursdays beginning at 5:30pm for a fee.
 Please email [Saddle Run Board](mailto:board@saddle.run) for more information and costs.

-> As a reminder your pool fob will only work if you've paid your HOA dues and
-> signed the Pool waiver.

 ## Reservations